opengisch/QField-docs/documentation/get-started/faq.en.md

 ??? help "How do I handle attachments and images?"

-    Use the DCIM folder for images.
+    Use a folder inside the project folder or the default "DCIM" folder for images.
     To save space or more quick synchronizations, set a maximum picture size (e.g., 800px).
     Attachments should be referenced by relative paths.